Enome/jungles/middleware-frontend/README.md

 }
 ```

-This is useful if you want to do something extra with your response before rendering a template.
+This is useful if you want to do something else with your response.

 ## Constants